Just a short article about fake systemd with WSL2.

-So where you might have used `systemctl start apache2` the systemctl part is an extra script that handles the start command a little different then the original.
-It makes direct use of the `start-stop-daemon` to start and stop your processes in the background.
+So where you might have used 'systemctl start apache2' the systemctl part is an extra script that handles the start command a little differently than the original.
+It makes direct use of the 'start-stop-daemon' to start and stop your processes in the background.

 This actually works surprisingly well.
-With the Turnkey Wordpress 16.1 container I tried I could actually manage an easy setup.
-The only thing I had to block were following services which interrupted the WSL startup or networking in some kind:
+With the Turnkey WordPress 16.1 container I tried, I could actually manage an easy setup.
+The only thing I had to block was following services that interrupted the WSL startup or networking in some kind:

 networking.service rsyslog.service inithooks.service shellinabox.service *stunnel4* rsync.service